On this page

 DebugDescribe()

-Return a one-line debug description of this state machine, including owner, current state, previous state, age, queued state (if any), state stack depth, and history count.
+Print a one-line debug description of this state machine, including owner, current state, previous state, age, queued state, state stack depth, and history count.

 - Returns: